KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 Several of the lookups below require tracking and comparing non-unique collections of intervals (memory binding range, mip levels or slices in a subresource).
 To compress storage improve traversal of the access state these intervals are stored in non-overlapping interval trees -- effectively a run-length compression for ranges of memory addresses over which the state is constant.

 The implementation used is a wrapper to std::map (which is typically implemented as a red-black tree), that implements a non-overlapping 1 dimensional range map.
 Conversion to and from subresource address space is performed by a “encoder”/”generator” classes the create a set of single-dimensional ranges from subresource range definitions.
-For buffer and linear images, the index for the interval tree represents  device memory in an idealized/simplified memory allocation scheme for VkDeviceMemory allocations.
-For tiled/opaque images, the index represents an idealized memory range, not corresponding to device memory in any way.
+For buffer and linear images, the index for the interval tree represents device memory in an simplified memory allocation scheme for VkDeviceMemory allocations.
+For tiled/opaque images, the index represents an opaque memory range, not corresponding to device memory in any way.

 ### VK_KHR_synchronization2